 This course is a supervised clinical experience and competency evaluation of professional interaction and performance of routine radiographic procedures with emphasis on radiation protection, patient care, equipment orientation, radiographic technique, image processing procedures, and image quality evaluation.
-Corequisite: RTE 1513C.
+In order to successfully pass this course, a grade of B or higher must be achieved in this course.
+Corequisite: RTE 1513C with a grade of B or higher.
 Lab Fee.
-(TR)
+(OA)